MindTheGap-ERC/CarboKitten.jl/docs/src/bosscher-1992.md

 ```

 ## BS92 in CarboKitten stack

 Within the CarboKitten design, we can express the BS92 model a bit more succinctly.
 The following produces output that is fully compatible with other CarboKitten models and the included post processing and visualization stack.
+The `H5Writer` module provides a `run` method that expects the `initial_state`, `step!` and `write_header` methods to be available.

 ``` {.julia file=src/Model/BS92.jl}
 @compose module BS92